• Skip to primary navigation

 • 1/2 horsepower motor

-• Two years’ parts and in-home service
+• 3-year warranty on parts with in-home service

 • Continuous feed operation